Lexicons

-The schemas are identified using NSIDs which are a reverse-DNS format.
-Here are some example methods:
+The schemas are identified using NSIDs, a reverse-DNS format.
+Here are some example API endpoints:

 And here are some example record types: